Soong19/NanoDB/doc/lab2.md

 plan = add_SELECT_clause_to(plan);
 ```

-The implementation is very straightforward: behave differently among every
+The implementation is very straightforward: behave varies by clause.
-clause.

 ## Task #2: Nested-Loop Join